Cell membrane: Lipids

 The entire membrane is held together via non-covalent interaction of hydrophobic tails, however the structure is quite fluid and not fixed rigidly in place.
 Under physiological conditions phospholipid molecules in the cell membrane are in the liquid crystalline state.
 It means the lipid molecules are free to diffuse and exhibit rapid lateral diffusion along the layer in which they are present.
 However, the exchange of phospholipid molecules between intracellular and extracellular leaflets of the bilayer is a very slow process.
 Lipid rafts and caveolae are examples of cholesterol-enriched microdomains in the cell membrane.
 Also, a fraction of the lipid in direct contact with integral membrane proteins, which is tightly bound to the protein surface is called annular lipid shell; it behaves as a part of protein complex.

 Cholesterol is normally found dispersed in varying degrees throughout cell membranes, in the irregular spaces between the hydrophobic tails of the membrane lipids, where it confers a stiffening and strengthening effect on the membrane.
 Additionally, the amount of cholesterol in biological membranes varies between organisms, cell types, and even in individual cells.
 Cholesterol, a major component of plasma membranes, regulates the fluidity of the overall membrane, meaning that cholesterol controls the amount of movement of the various cell membrane components based on its concentrations.
 In high temperatures, cholesterol inhibits the movement of phospholipid fatty acid chains, causing a reduced permeability to small molecules and reduced membrane fluidity.
 The opposite is true for the role of cholesterol in cooler temperatures.
 Cholesterol production, and thus concentration, is up-regulated (increased) in response to cold temperature.
 At cold temperatures, cholesterol interferes with fatty acid chain interactions.
 Acting as antifreeze, cholesterol maintains the fluidity of the membrane.
 Cholesterol is more abundant in cold-weather animals than warm-weather animals.
-In plants, which lack cholesterol, related compounds called sterols perform the same function as cholesterol.
+In plants, which lack cholesterol, other related sterol compounds perform the same function as cholesterol.